vstirbu/fsm-as-promised/README.md

 You can choose from the following promise libraries: [bluebird](https://github.com/petkaantonov/bluebird), [RSVP](https://github.com/tildeio/rsvp.js) or [when](https://github.com/cujojs/when).
 The if the environment does not provide ```Promise``` support, the default implementation is es6-promise.

+The library works also with the promise implementation bundled with [es6-shim](https://github.com/paulmillr/es6-shim).

 ## Create finite state machine

 A state machine object can be created by providing a configuration object: